bartek1009x/RegLang-Specification/README.md

 # Genesis
 I've been interested in programming language design for some time.
 After having many conversations with Grok 3 and ChatGPT, gaining knowledge on various aspects of language design and getting inspiration, and also consulting stuff with [@herb-ert](https://github.com/herb-ert), I have put together all the things that I learned and things that seemed interesting to me, and decided to write a language specification document that, well, documents what I came up with.

-In terms of inspiration from other languages, it draws inspiration mainly from Java, C, C++, Rust, Lua, Luau and maybe even Kotlin or Go?
+In terms of inspiration from other languages, it draws inspiration mainly from Java, C, C++, Rust, Lua, Luau, Kotlin and maybe even Go?
 (I'm not sure what exactly inspired me to use the `func` keyword for functions, but I know these languages use it so maybe they did?)

 # What is RegLang?
 RegLang is a statically typed, AOT (ahead-of-time) compiled language with region based memory management (hence the name, **Reg**Lang).
 You've heared it right - no garbage collection, no borrow checker, no pointers.
 Something a bit different than what we're used to.